The Model Panel

 Surfaces and other types of models also have ID numbers.

-for the same structure.
+for the same set of atoms.
 In PDB files,

-these multiple structures are delimited with MODEL
+these coordinate sets are delimited with MODEL

 and ENDMDL records.